Rick McIntyre: Later career

 McIntyre was interested in running for Lieutenant Governor in 1986, but was persuaded to seek a rematch with McCloskey.
 By this time, President Ronald Reagan was less popular than in 1984 and McIntyre was outspent.
 As a result, McCloskey won by a 53% to 47% margin.

 McIntyre lost interest in the national arena and was appointed a Lawrence County Circuit Court Judge in 1988.
 He was reelected without opposition in 1990, 1996, and 2002, and served until his death.

 Personal life and death

 McIntyre lived in Bedford, Indiana.
 He married Meredith Mettlen in 1979, and they had three children.

 On October 30, 2007, McIntyre died at his home, aged 51, from an apparent suicide through carbon monoxide poisoning.
-He was under federal investigation, regarding possible involvement in a scandal involving the purchase of furniture through a military scandal.
+He was under federal investigation in relation to a scandal involving the purchase of furniture through a military contract.
 At the time of his death, McIntyre was a member of the Indiana National Guard, 76th Infantry Brigade Combat team, serving as a judge advocate and preparing for deployment to Iraq.